French Guiana Zoo

-The French Guiana Zoo (French: Zoo de Guyane) is a zoo in French Guiana, France.
+The French Guiana Zoo (French: Zoo de Guyane or Zoo-refuge de Guyane) is a zoo in French Guiana.
 It is located between Macouria and Montsinéry.
-The zoo opened in 1983 as a hummingbird centre and was called Fauna Flora Amazonica.
-The zoo closed in 2007, however it was bought, and reopened in 2008.
-It is open Wednesday to Sunday.
+Originally opened in 1983 as a hummingbird breeding centre, the zoo is a major tourist destination of French Guiana.
+The zoo is open for visitors every day of the week, including during public holidays.

-Overview
+History

-In 1983 Rudolf Watshinger started a hummingbird breeding centre, and called it Fauna Flora Amazonica.
-In 1985, the centre was turned into a zoo.
-In 2002, it was bought by the communes Macouria and Montsinéry-Tonnegrande, and in 2007, the zoo closed.
+In 1983, Rudolf Watshinger founded Fauna Flora Amazonica, a hummingbird breeding center.
+In 1985, it was transformed into a wildlife park under the name Réserve Animalière Macourienne.
+In 2002, the wildlife park was purchased by the communes of Macouria and Montsinéry.